Welcome to the official web site of Anita Brown, Composer & Teaching Artist. Please browse MUSIC for new clips, and PRODUCTS.

 ~ ~ ~ ~ ~

 In 2012-13 I composed a piece as a result of having been selected for the Jazz Composers Orchestra Institute's (JCOI) Intensive workshop (Part 1) at UCLA in August, and earned a subsequent invitation to make application for their 2013 EarShot Readings workshop (Part 2).
-Disarming The Tempest is a symphonic poem illuminating the plight of returning combat veterans suffering from PTSD (Post Traumatic Stress Disorder).
+Disarming The Tempest is a symphonic poem illuminating the plight of returning combat veterans suffering from PTSD.
 In AB form, its disjointed A section represents the tempest within, while the lyrical B section offers the inner peace they long for.
-This is a new work for symphony orchestra, marking my first attempt at composing art music expressly for this genre, as opposed to the jazz- and tune-oriented works I have been writing.
-It was read for the first time by The Buffalo Philharmonic Orchestra in Buffalo, NY on April 23rd & 24th.
+Disarming The Tempest was composed for symphony orchestra.
+It was premiered by The Buffalo Philharmonic Orchestra in Buffalo, NY on April 23rd & 24th.
 My deepest gratitude to all the Marines who shared personal thoughts with me as I forged this work. ~AB "[Explosions leave] a sense of disillusion for that split second.
 The world stops.
 Then hell kisses you in the mouth again." --Brandon Weatherford, 3rd Battalion 5th Marines, United States Marine Corps

 ~ ~ ~ ~ ~